Skip Navigation or Skip to Content

 • One scholarship is designated as the Pacific Asian American Scholarship in Honor of Philip Vera Cruz and is awarded to the highest-scoring applicant.

-• Applicant must be an active member of CTA Aspiring Educators and pursuing a career in public education.
+• Applicant must be an active member of CTA Aspiring Educators and pursuing a career in public education as a student member.

 Margie Granado, Board Liaison